-- 1. Place the ATV on a level surface. - 2.
-Start the engine and let warm up for several minutes and then turn off. - 3.
-Using a suitable jack, elevate the ATV.
-Support the ATV on a support stand.
+- 1. Place the ATV on a level surface. - Start the engine and let warm up for several minutes and then turn off.

-- 4. Place an oil pan under the engine to collect the used oil. - 5.
-Remove the engine oil drain bolt and its gasket to drain the oil from the crankcase.
+- 3. Lift ATV using appropriate jack. - 4.
+Place an oil pan under the engine to collect the used oil. - Remove the engine oil drain bolt and its washer to drain the oil from the crankcase.